ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries: The Model

 The first-order conditions \eqref{eq: FOC_Lh_4} and \eqref{eq: FOC_Lu_4} imply that the relative wages of skilled to unskilled labor are proportional to the marginal rate of technical substitution of unskilled for skilled labor.
 After simple algebra, the relative wages of skilled to unskilled labor are given by

 Within a reasonable range of parameter values ($0<\sigma<1$ and $\sigma>\rho$), the skill premium ($w_{h}/w_{u}$) increases with the ratio of skilled to unskilled labor-augmenting technology ($A_{h}/A_{u}$), the ratio of ICT capital- to skilled labor-augmenting technology ($A_{i}/A_{h}$), and the ratio of ICT capital to skilled labor ($k_{i}/\ell_{h}$) but decreases with the ratio of skilled to unskilled labor ($\ell_{h}/\ell_{u}$), holding the relative wedge ($\omega_{h}/\omega_{u}$) constant.
-We refer to the sum of the first and second effects due to unobserved factors ($A_{h}/A_{u}$ and $A_{i}/A_{h}$) as the relative labor-augmenting technology effect.
-The first effect is typically referred to as skill-biased technological change in the literature.
-We refer to the third and fourth effects due to observed factors ($k_{i}/\ell_{h}$ and $\ell_{h}/\ell_{u}$) as the capital\textendash skill complementarity effect and the relative labor quantity effect, respectively.
+We refer to the sum of the first and second effects associated with unobserved technology ($A_{h}/A_{u}$ and $A_{i}/A_{h}$) as the relative factor-augmenting technology effect.
+We refer to the third and fourth effects associated with observed factors ($k_{i}/\ell_{h}$ and $\ell_{h}/\ell_{u}$) as the capital\textendash skill complementarity effect and the relative labor quantity effect, respectively.
 The capital\textendash skill complementarity effect is proportional in magnitude to the difference in substitution parameters ($\sigma-\rho$), as well as $k_{i}/\ell_{h}$.
 The relative labor quantity effect is inversely proportional in magnitude to the substitution parameter $\sigma$, as well as proportional in magnitude to $\ell_{h}/\ell_{u}$.
 Whether the skill premium increases or decreases depends on the outcome of the race between demand shifts driven by developments in technology and supply shifts driven by advances in education.
-Demand shifts arise from the relative labor-augmenting technology effect and the capital\textendash skill complementarity effect, while supply shifts arise from the relative labor quantity effect.
-If the capital\textendash skill complementarity effect is ignored by assuming that ICT equipment is equally substitutable with skilled and unskilled labor ($\sigma=\rho$), the relative labor-augmenting technology effect is likely to be overstated because the residual unexplained by observed factors increases.
+Demand shifts arise from the capital\textendash skill complementarity effect and the relative factor-augmenting technology effect, while supply shifts arise from the relative labor quantity effect.
+If the capital\textendash skill complementarity effect is ignored by assuming that ICT equipment is equally substitutable with skilled and unskilled labor (i.e., $\sigma=\rho$), the relative labor-augmenting technology effect is likely to be overstated because the residual unexplained by observed factors increases.